2004 Dhaka grenade attack: Awami League's allegations of state sponsorship by the BNP-Jamaat alliance

-BNP’s rebuttal and allegations of political fabrication
+BNP's rebuttal and allegations of political fabrication

-The Bangladesh Nationalist Party (BNP) remains steadfast in its position that it played no role in the planning of the grenade attack on Sheikh Hasina’s rally on August 21, 2004; they have dismissed allegations of patronage or involvement as baseless attempts by the Awami League to malign the opposition.
-BNP leaders, including the party’s Acting Chairman Tarique Rahman, contend that these charges were born out of political vendetta rather than credible evidence.
+The BNP remains steadfast in its position that it played no role in the planning of the grenade attack on Sheikh Hasina's rally on 21 August 2004; they have dismissed allegations of patronage or involvement as baseless attempts by the Awami League to malign the opposition.
+BNP leaders, including the party's Acting Chairman Tarique Rahman, contend that these charges were born out of political vendetta rather than credible evidence.
 Simultaneously, the party alleges that the Awami League-led government manipulated the investigative and judicial processes to consolidate power prior to elections.

 The 2018 lower court verdict had sentenced 19 individuals to death and handed a life term to Tarique Rahman.
-The BNP characterized this verdict as the product of coerced confessions secured under the Awami League’s influence, as well as procedural flaws, including bias in witness selection and the disregarding of forensic discrepancies.
-On September 4, 2025, the Appellate Division of the Supreme Court dismissed a petition for a retrial, thereby upholding the High Court's judgment of acquittal.
+The BNP characterized this verdict as the product of coerced confessions secured under the Awami League's influence, as well as procedural flaws, including bias in witness selection and the disregarding of forensic discrepancies.
+On 4 September 2025, the Appellate Division of the Supreme Court dismissed a petition for a retrial, thereby upholding the High Court's judgment of acquittal.

 Questions regarding the integrity of evidence and militant involvement

-Critics have raised significant concerns regarding the chain of custody and preservation of physical evidence from the August 21, 2004 attack, including allegations of the deliberate destruction of evidence during the initial police investigation.
+Critics have raised significant concerns regarding the chain of custody and preservation of physical evidence from the 21 August 2004 attack, including allegations of the deliberate destruction of evidence during the initial police investigation.
 In 2017, a prosecution witness testified that evidence was intentionally destroyed during the probe, casting doubt on the reliability of forensic materials such as grenade fragments and residue samples.
 Such negligence in preservation indicates a failure in the 'chain of custody,' as no independent verification of the evidence flow was documented publicly, which was subsequently identified as a weakness in the evidentiary record during judicial review.
 The acquittal of all 49 defendants by the High Court in 2024, and its subsequent affirmation by the Supreme Court in September 2025, underscored a profound deficit in forensic criminal identification.
 The bench noted a lack of evidence establishing a link between the recovered explosives and the specific accused.
 In the absence of a forensic re-examination, the verdict leaves unresolved questions regarding the provenance and testing of the munitions, including whether the Arges grenades matched known militant stockpiles without any contamination or mismanagement.

 Alternative analyses suggest a distinct role for Islamist militant groups in the attack.
 Organizations such as Harkat-ul-Jihad al-Islami Bangladesh (HuJI-B), known for their anti-secular activities, are suspected of involvement, as the coordinated nature of the grenade tossing aligns with their established modus operandi in several respects.